 - Whilst there may be enticements to enter a particular deal with a life company i.e. enhanced allocation make sure you know what the early encashment penalties are

-For further information on Company Pensions, a review of your existing plan or a consultation on new plans please contact us.
+For further information on Company Pensions, a review of your existing pension plan or a consultation on new plans please contact us.